project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

 Run Time: 15-30 mins to prepare and 30 mins to complete.
 Following is a set of scripts which install the DBs into the `db-server` and copy over `master` data.

  - Run `cd sunbird-devops/deploy`
  - Run `sudo ./install-dbs.sh <implementation-name>-devops/ansible/inventories/<environment-name>`.

-This script takes roughly 10-15 mins (in an environment with fast internet) and will install the databases.
+ This script takes 10-15 mins (in an environment with fast internet) and will install the databases.

 - Manual creation